 - Linkage and crossing over- importance of linkage, linkage and independent assortment.
 Complete and incomplete linkage.
 Crossing over general account, 2 point and 3 - point crossing over, cytological evidence of genetic crossing over.
 Determination of gene sequences; interference and coincidence; mapping of chromosomes.
-(7 hrs) - Extra nuclear inheritance- general account- maternal influence- plastid inheritance in Mirabilis, Shell coiling in snails (3 hrs) - 3.
-Population genetics; Hardy -Weinberg law and equation (3 hrs)
+(7 hrs) - 2.
+Extra nuclear inheritance- general account- maternal influence- plastid inheritance in Mirabilis, Shell coiling in snails (3 hrs) 3.
+Population genetics; Hardy -Weinberg law and equation (2 hrs) - 4.
+Genetics and society Eugenics and Euphenics (1 hrs)

-PRACTICAL (GENETICS)
+PRACTICALS (GENETICS)

 - 1. Students are expected to work out problems related to the theory syllabus.
 One problem each from all the types mentioned should be recorded.

 - a.
 Monohybrid cross

 - b.
 Dihybrid cross

 - c.
 Test cross and back cross

 - d.
 Determination of genotypic and phenotypic ratios and genotype of parents

 - e.
 Non epistasis

 - f.
 Complementary gene interaction

 - g.
 Epitasis: dominant and recessive

 - h.
 Polygenic interaction

 - i.
 Multiple allelism

 - j.
 Chromosome mapping

 - k.
 Calculation of Coincidence and interference